liberland/Constitution/Liberland-constitution.md

 ### Article I

-* **§I.1.** The enumeration in this Constitution of certain rights shall not be construed to deny or disparage others retained by the Citizens and other Residents of the Free Republic of Liberland.
+* **§I.1.** The enumeration in this Constitution of certain rights shall not be construed to deny or disparage others retained by the Citizens and other Residents of the Free Republic of Liberland; all Rights enumerated in this Constitution shall be exercisable only where no negative rights of others are infringed by force, fraud, of threat thereof, or unbeknownst to them.
 * **§I.2.** The powers not conferred upon the Public Administration by this Constitution, shall not be exercised by it.
 * **§I.3.** Any Person in public office who is convicted of intentional breach of this Constitution shall be immediately removed from the office and shall not hold any other public office in the future.
 * **§I.4.** All Agents of the Public Administration shall be personally liable for any loss caused by themselves whilst acting in their official capacity but unlawfully and/or in error.